Chapter OneThe House Used Otherwise

 I had no answer.
 Her hand moved from my sleeve to my wrist.
 She held it there, not tightly.
 She did not draw me to her.
 She did not step away.
 “I do want this,” she said.

 That was the first time she gave me the thing plain.
+Not all of it.
+Enough.

 “I do too.”